Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Experiment Design

-To account for randomness in LLMs with non-zero temperatures, we run each experiment that uses open source models with 10 different seeds and refer to these as \emph{10 runs}.
-This helps mitigate the impact of randomness and presents a more accurate representation of RTT capabilities.
-We perform only one run for each of the experiments with GPT-3.5 and GPT-4, because these models do not allow setting a seed.\footnote{~This has the added benefit of limiting overall experiment costs, especially for GPT-4.
-The approximate cost for the single run using GPT-3.5 was \appr10USD, while for GPT-4 it was \appr140USD.}
+\head{Model Choice:} Forward and backward translations are performed by the same language model.
+We consciously make this design choice for consistency and simplicity.
+Using the same model ensures comparable performance across both legs of the translation.
+We acknowledge that employing different models may offer advantages, but such configurations introduce additional complexity that can quickly increase the number of needed experiments to perform a thorough analysis.
+This consideration is further discussed in Section \ref{sec:future}. \head{Addressing Model Stochasticity:} To account for randomness in LLMs with non-zero temperatures, we run each experiment that uses open source models with 10 different seeds and refer to these as \emph{10 runs}.
+This helps mitigate the impact of randomness and results in a more accurate representation of RTT capabilities.
+We perform only one run for each of the experiments with OpenAI's models, because at the moment of writing these models do not allow setting a seed.\footnote{~This has the added benefit of limiting overall experiment costs, especially for GPT-4.
+The approximate cost for the single run using GPT-4 was \appr140USD.}